justinleetyler/justinleetyler.github.io/catalog.md

 > In this competitive world, it is best to be invisible.
 [But] prove yourself when it is demanded... then fade back to invisiblility. -p.
 203 -q
 > Our language is unfamiliar with the frontiers of the spirit because few have ever seen those limits, let alone describe them.
 But let's try.
 If you unite sound with vision, then you will create light.
 That light is the concentrated force of the mind.
 It is by that brightness that ruth is revealed. -p.
 205 -q
 > When you see someone less fortunate than you, express compassion.
 When you see someone more advanced than you, try to learn from them. -p.
 206 -q
 > Short-term als help us determine each stage of our lives and experience it completely.
 Long-term goals give us perspective and continuity...
 Our goals should be entirely personal...
-There is only one universal goal: a gracious death with no regrets. -240
+There is only one universal goal: a gracious death with no regrets. -240.
+>Therefore, tuning ourselves to Tao is the basic task.